Florida Space Institute: History

-This rechartering and move of FSI also coincided with two significant events:
+This rechartering and move of FSI also coincided with and was influenced by two events:

-The first, on a national level, was the end of NASA's Space Shuttle program in 2011, the associated uncertainties regarding the future of U.S.-crewed space flight, and the anticipated negative economic impacts to Central Florida in general and Brevard County in particular as both NASA and NASA contractor activities and employment declined.
+The first, on a national level, was the Obama administration's cancellation of the Constellation program (CxP), NASA's intended follow-on crewed space program to follow the Space Shuttle, the end of NASA's Space Shuttle program in 2011, the associated uncertainties regarding the future of U.S.-crewed space flight, and the anticipated negative economic impacts to Central Florida in general and Brevard County in particular as both NASA and NASA contractor activities and employment declined.

-The second event, on a state level, was the April 2012 direction to the Board of Governors of the State University System (SUS) of Florida to transition the then-University of South Florida Polytechnic, a Polk County/Lakeland, Florida branch campus of the University of South Florida in Tampa, to a totally independent institution.
+The second event, on a state level, was the April 2012 direction to the Board of Governors of the State University System (SUS) of Florida to transition the then-University of South Florida Polytechnic, a Polk County/Lakeland, Florida branch campus of the University of South Florida in Tampa, to an independent institution.
 Renamed Florida Polytechnic University (FPU), it would become the 12th public university in Florida and the only one focused exclusively on undergraduate and postgraduate STEM degrees pursuant to Florida Senate Bill 1994 and Section 1004.345 of the Florida Statutes (2012).
-To partially fund this independent status for FPU, the Florida Legislature proposed significant funding reductions to all the other institutions in the State University System of Florida, to include funding reductions for UCF.
+To partially fund this independent status for FPU, the Florida Legislature proposed significant funding reductions to all the other institutions in the State University System of Florida, including funding reductions for UCF.
+Moving a number state institutes like FSI from state control to the control of individual universities was seen as a means to help increase the prestige of those universities while also enabling those universities to potentially realize an additional revenue stream by imposing Facilities & Administrative (F&A) charges on any federal, state, or private sector grants those institutes might receive.

 Today, FSI continues to operate within the University of Central Florida (UCF) and in partnership with other FSI member colleges and universities in Florida.
-FSI also executes an additional role aiming to support the development of Florida’s space economy within its civilian, military/national defense, and commercial segments.
+FSI also plays an additional role, aiming to support the development of Florida’s space economy across its civilian, military/national defense, and commercial segments.
 FSI also administratively houses the Florida Space Grant Consortium (FSCG) for NASA and operates the Space Research Initiative (SRI) for the State of Florida.